apache/flink-cdc/docs/content/tutorials/mysql-postgres-tutorial.md

       - /var/run/docker.sock:/var/run/docker.sock
 ```
 The Docker Compose environment consists of the following containers:
 - MySQL: the `products`,`orders` tables will be store in the database.
 They will be joined with data in Postgres to enrich the orders.
 - Postgres: the `shipments` table will be store in the database.
-- Elasticsearch: mainly used as a data sink to store detailed orders.
+- Elasticsearch: mainly used as a data sink to store enriched orders.
 - Kibana: used to visualize the data in Elasticsearch.
 - Zookeeper: this component is required by Kafka.
 - Kafka: mainly used as a data sink to store GMV